It’s on hold right now.

 In mid-2007 I began thinking about using the podcast platform to create my own kind of entertainment, the kind of show that I wanted to listen to while I was travelling up and down the M5 on a daily basis.

 I’m happy to say that the growth of the audience has been phenomenal.
-At the time of writing this there are 186,214 listeners (who subscribe via the show’s various webfeeds or iTunes).

-- pick up each show from our website as and when you want.
+- pick up each show from the website as and when you want.
 To do this, just click here and then go to the show number you fancy and choose the ‘listen’ option of your choice (and yes, it’s still free!).